shenef/SoS-TAS/README.md

 ## Progress log

+- **2023/10/30:** Route progress: Start of Haunted Mansion on Wraith Island.
+Battle progress: TAS can make decisions on breaking locks, which allows for much less manual supervision during fights.
-- **2023/09/21:** Lots of internal, tooling and GUI improvements.
+- 2023/09/21: Lots of internal, tooling and GUI improvements.
 Route progress: Defeated Bosslug.
 Battle progress: We are starting to have the first few dynamic decisions in battle (use some skills if MP available), some attacks can be blocked and Z/V basic attacks can be timed successfully.
 - 2023/08/29: It's the day of the release and we made good progress.
 Aside from more internal preparations and adding the first parts of a battle system, the route has been expanded to include the full first room of the Wizard's Lab.
 Current progress video: <https://youtu.be/yHHF6upZRB4>
 This might mark the end of the work on the demo TAS, with the full game releasing today, there is a lot of new work ahead of us.
   (Edit: Demo is now deprecated.
 The code for it is available [here](https://github.com/shenef/SoS-TAS/releases/tag/demo_build).)